neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Fusion/InsideFusion.rst

 Neos will then autoinclude *Root.fusion* files from these packages in the order defined by package management.
 Files with a name other than *Root.fusion* **will never be auto-included** even with that setting.
-You will need in include them manually in your *Root.fusion*.
+You will need to include them manually in your *Root.fusion*.

 Manual Fusion file inclusion
 --------------------------------